KendrickOrg/kendrick/README.md

 Kendrick is also described in a chapter of the [Agile Visualization book](http://agilevisualization.com/).

-## How to download pre-compiled stable versions of Kendrick 0.42 for your platform
+## How to install a stable version of Kendrick

 If you don't want to compile Kendrick on your machine, you can download pre-compiled versions of Kendrick for your platform of choice, follow the links below: